 So What Do We Do?

 I ask you this, then: how do we decriminalize the period?
-How do we offer the humble full stop a reprieve from being misunderstood, bring it back to neutral, and let it just be useful again, in all communication?
-Can we please return to a time when it was our attitude and tone that would convey if we were being rude, rather than the use of innocent punctuation?
-Could we come to an agreement that, if I’m upset with you, if I’m being rude to you, you’ll know it, and it’ll be much more obvious to you than whether or not I insert a period?
+How do we offer the humble full stop a reprieve from being misunderstood, bring it back to neutral, and let it just be useful again in all communication?
+Can we please return to a time when our attitude and tone would convey if we were being rude rather than using innocent punctuation?
+Could we agree that if I’m upset with you or being rude to you, you’ll know it, and it’ll be much more obvious to you than whether or not I insert a period?

-If we cannot just agree to be reasonable and keep using a tiny, wee, little dot that first originated with the writings of Aristophanes (surely, we can appreciate historical significance and the longevity of such a small but huge piece of written history), maybe we just need to make punctuation more fun.
-If, every time we send a text, we give the sweet little period a fun sound effect in our brains, maybe the illusion of passive aggression and negativity will disappear and the period can go back to doing its job, which is really all it wants to do, anyway.
+If we cannot just agree to be reasonable and keep using a tiny, wee, little dot that first originated with the writings of Aristophanes (surely, we can appreciate the historical significance and the longevity of such a small but huge piece of written history), maybe we just need to make punctuation more fun.
+If we give the sweet little period a fun sound effect in our brains every time we send a text, maybe the illusion of passive aggression and negativity will disappear, and the period can go back to doing its job, which is really all it wants to do, anyway.

 What’s My Point?

-To quote a wise friend, Sam, who responded to my Facebook poll with the following: “Consider ‘seeking to understand’ if a txt [sic] makes you feel some kind of way.
+To quote a wise friend, Sam, who responded to my Facebook poll with the following: “Consider ‘seeking to understand if a txt [sic] makes you feel some kind of way.
 Don’t EXPECT others to be a kind of way.
 Accept them for how they are showing up.”
 So, how about that?
-How about accepting the text messages of friends, clients, colleagues, family in the spirit of giving the benefit of the doubt, not assigning malice or assuming hidden meanings (you know what happens when you assume, right?).
-Instead, let the period go back to being the irreproachable symbol of the end of a simple statement, and if you truly feel that the sender of said period is saying more than that wee symbol is meant to communicate, pick up the phone and find out.
+How about accepting the text messages of friends, clients, colleagues, and family in the spirit of giving the benefit of the doubt, not assigning malice or assuming hidden meanings (you know what happens when you assume, right?)?
+Instead, let the period go back to being the irreproachable symbol of the end of a simple statement.
+If you truly feel that the sender of the said period is saying more than that wee symbol is meant to communicate, pick up the phone and find out.

-Having said all of this, I am going to keep using the period, in everything I write — emails, text messages, blog posts, contract stipulations.
+Having said all this, I will keep using the period in everything I write — emails, text messages, blog posts, and contract stipulations.
 Period.
 Full stop.